mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 His listener took flight across the room, crash landing against a thin medical supply box behind the numbers-checkers.

-"You three were certain!"
+"You were certain!"
 He targeted the three people who had rechecked their calculations, tossing their heaping piles of paper and ink onto the floor.
-"You swore your calculations were correct.
-That it was no more than the size of the planet."
+"You swore an oath of truth in your work and in your actions."

-One of them dared to speak up, "Sir, the calculations are-"
+One of them dared to speak up, "Sir, we double checked our calcul-"

-"The calculations?
-What good is math if you're answering the wrong problem?
-How thick can you be?
+"Worthless.
+Your math is worthless.
+Your calculations yielded the wrong answer.
 You are the best physicists in all of Palinan.
 And still you failed all of us.
 This was our one chance to survive.
 To destroy the obscura and bring back the light."

 He had become infused with a kind of unstoppable anger.

 "Stand up," he commanded.
 "Stand Up!
 Turn around!"

-Melna could see
+Melna could see him reach for his